Children of Peace

 Sue Ann Collins

-Robert Nasta and Wendy Black-Nasta, along with the One Concert Series Artists who have performed at our house concerts the past 8 years!
+Robert Nasta and Wendy Black-Nasta, along with the One Concert-One Child Concert Series Artists who have performed at our house concerts the past 8 years!

 Jaqueline and Baby Dorcas